toolmantim/bananajour/Readme.md

 You'll need at least [git version 1.6](http://git-scm.com/).
 Run `git --version` if you're unsure.

-Install it from github via gems:
+Install it from [gemcutter](http://gemcutter.org/) via gems:

-    gem install toolmantim-bananajour
+    gem install bananajour

-(you might need to do a `gem sources -a http://gems.github.com` beforehand!)
+(you might need to do a `gem sources -a http://gemcutter.org` beforehand!)

 Start it up: